Listed building: Emergency measure

 In an emergency, the local planning authority can serve a temporary "Building Preservation Notice" (BPN), if a building is in danger of demolition or alteration in such a way that might affect its historic character.
-This remains in force for 6 months until the Secretary of State decides whether or not to formally list the building.
+This remains in force for six months until the Secretary of State decides whether or not to formally list the building.

 Certificates of immunity

-Until the passing of the Enterprise and Regulatory Reform Act 2013 an application for a Certificate of Immunity from Listing (CoI) could only be made if planning permission was being sought or had been obtained in England.
-However, the changes brought about by the Act means that now anyone can ask the Secretary of State to issue a Certificate of Immunity in respect of a particular building at any time.
+Until 2013 in England and 2016 in Wales, an application for a Certificate of Immunity from Listing (CoI) could only be made if planning permission was being sought or had been obtained.

+However, following changes brought about by the Enterprise and Regulatory Reform Act 2013 in relation to England, and the Historic Environment (Wales) Act 2016 in relation to Wales, anyone can apply to either the Secretary of State (if a building is in England) or the Welsh Government (if a building is in Wales), to issue a Certificate of Immunity in respect of that building, at any time.

 Alteration

-In England and Wales, the management of listed buildings is the responsibility of local planning authorities and the Department for Communities and Local Government (i.e., not DCMS, which originally listed the building).
+In England and Wales, the management of listed buildings is the responsibility of local planning authorities and the Ministry of Housing, Communities and Local Government (i.e., not DCMS, which originally listed the building).
 There is a general principle that listed buildings are put to 'appropriate and viable use' and recognition that this may involve the re-use and modification of the building.
 However, listed buildings cannot be modified without first obtaining Listed Building Consent through the relevant local planning authority.

 In Wales, applications are made using a form obtained from the relevant local authority.
 There is no provision for consent to be granted in outline.
 When a local authority is disposed to grant listed building consent, it must first notify the Welsh Parliament (i.e. Cadw) of the application.
 If the planning authority decides to refuse consent, it may do so without any reference to Cadw.

-In Scotland, applications are made on a form obtained from Historic Environment Scotland.
-After consulting the local planning authority, the owner, where possible, and an independent third party, Historic Environment Scotland makes a recommendation on behalf of the Scottish Ministers.

 Carrying out unauthorised works to a listed building is a criminal offence and owners can be prosecuted.
 A planning authority can also insist that all work undertaken without consent be reversed at the owner's expense.